garywill/BigSearch/src/README.md

 ## Features

 - 🔎 Use any search engines or inquery websites (multiple simultaneously) from one page.
 Any websites that support **GET/POST** request.
 (And **even** [**works** with those that **don't** support GET/POST](#Ajax-Instructions))
   > E.g: Google, DuckDuckGo, Youtube, eBay, Github etc. Or the stock of a supermarket near your home (if it supports).
 Customizable.
-50+ build-in.
+50+ built-in.
 - 🔎 **User** adding custom-defined search engine ([details](#How-to-edit-search-engines)) (syncronizable in extension)
-- 🔎 Support using **browser-installed** search engines (extension.
-So can directly use those you've added into browser.
-Only Firefox)
+- 🔎 Support using **browser-installed** search engines (browser extension, so can directly use those you've added into browser, Firefox only)
 - 🗂️ Search engines **categorization**
 - 🖋️ Single-line or **multi-line** input and sending
   > Useful when for e.g. you want to have article paragraphs translated